 Or to take a page from President Donald J. Trump.
 Jobs lost to China not only cost America hundreds of billions annually, but it’s made worse because U.S. taxpayers pay or borrow more to defend our nation against the military and cyber threats caused by the still communist regime in Beijing, China.

-We editorially disagree with significant parts of the policy proposals of rising Democratic star Representative Alexandria Ocasio-Cortez (AOC), but must note with interest this point recently made by her to an audience that reportedly included manufactured home community residents.
+Some may disagree with significant parts of the policy proposals of rising Democratic star Representative Alexandria Ocasio-Cortez (AOC), but must note with interest this point recently made by her to an audience that reportedly included manufactured home community residents.

 “Housing is one of the most complicated policy issues that we have, period,” Representative said, per Common Dreams.
 “Because you have everything from city council, from how things are zoned, to state rent laws, to federal tax breaks, and all of it comes together to make a picture that all too often enriches people who are already powerful and impoverishes people who are already vulnerable, and we cannot allow that to happen anymore.”

 The principle AOC made are potent, even if her proposals to fix the problem would arguably make it worse.
+These are examples of why the principle of the wheat and chaff is useful.
+First, consider the description of the problem.
+Sources across the left-right divide often identify similar causes, it is their solutions that may be different.

-That said, let’s focus on the freshman congresswoman’s claim that housing is complicated.
+That said, let’s focus for a moment on the freshman congresswoman’s claim that housing is complicated.
 She’s correct on that, and several points she made are similar to ones made by HUD Secretary Ben Carson.
 They each approach the solution in distinctive ways, but they begin with a similar factual point of departure.

 Billionaires, Antitrust and Affordable Manufactured Homes